-Though product quality is a somewhat nebulous concept, previous studies argue that a reasonable approximation of quality upgrading can be obtained by aggregating imports across all destinations; implicitly treating source countries homogeneously.
+Quality upgrading has been identified as a key mechanism to explain the link between a firm's import behavior and its aggregate export growth.
+This mechanism asserts that the removal of a trade barrier will induce firms to upgrade product quality via improved access to imported intermediate inputs; augmenting demand in foreign markets (Fan, Li, and Yeaple, 2014; Manova and Zhang, 2012).
+Though product quality is a somewhat nebulous concept, previous studies argue that a reasonable approximation of final good quality can be obtained by aggregating a firm's imported intermediates across all destinations; implicitly treating source countries homogeneously.
 This assumption is incongruent with theoretical insights and recent empirical findings.
-In this paper, I establish a link between imported input sources and export patterns.
-I also provide evidence that accounting for firm-heterogeneity and the inclusion of cost complementarities are sufficient to reconcile theoretical foundations with empirical findings.
+In this paper, I establish a link between a firm's imported input sources and its export patterns.
+I also show that accounting for firm-heterogeneity, destination-specific trade costs, and the inclusion of cost complementarities are sufficient to reconcile theoretical foundations with empirical findings.

-The patterns of trade described by the quality upgrading mechanism are compatible with heterogeneous-firm models emphasizing firms' productivities and product qualities- commonly proxied by imported intermediates and/or their unit prices- as the driving factors of domestic and aggregate export market performances.
+The trade patterns described by the quality upgrading mechanism are compatible with heterogeneousfirm models which emphasize firms' productivities and product qualities- commonly proxied by imported intermediates and/or their unit prices- as the driving factors of domestic and aggregate export market performances.
 While the literature has established a robust, positive relationship between improved access to imported intermediates, quality upgrading, and international performance, it has devoted limited attention to the role of imported input sourcing in explaining export outcomes.
 This is a particularly conspicuous oversight because the workhorse trade models of endogenous quality have "baked-in" assumptions that inputs from wealthier nations are of a higher quality than inputs from poorer nations, and, that a representative consumer's taste for quality increases monotonically with national income.
-On the empirical side, studies have shown that both input and output prices within narrowly defined product categories vary across destinations, even after accounting for transport costs and trade partner characteristics (Manova and Zhang, 2012).
-This finding belies predictions from standard two-country models since it suggests that firms may be altering/tailoring final good quality based on destination market features.2
+On the empirical side, studies have shown that both input and output prices within narrowly defined product categories vary across destinations, even after accounting for transport costs and trade partner characteristics (Manova and Zhang, 2012; Auer, Chaney, and Suaré, 2018).
+These findings belie predictions from standard two-country trade models of endogenous quality since they suggest that firms may be altering/tailoring final good quality based on destination market features.